Equipping Your Practice on a Budget

 Equipping an esthetics practice involves balancing clinical effectiveness against budget constraints.
 Smart purchasing strategies — buying used equipment, timing purchases around trade shows, and prioritizing revenue-generating devices — stretch limited startup budgets further.

 Getting started in the beauty industry means equipping your workspace with the right furniture and tools — and that investment can add up quickly if you are not strategic about where and how you buy.
 The good news is that inexpensive esthetician equipment does not mean cheap or unreliable equipment.
 The market is full of professional-grade tables, chairs, steamers, and tools at accessible price points because the industry is large, competitive, and served by manufacturers at every tier.
 The key is knowing what quality indicators to look for so you can confidently buy affordable equipment that will hold up under daily professional use.
+I picked up a Silhouet-Tone multi-function unit at IECSC 2019 for $380 — a floor model that retailed for $1,100 — and it is still running in a test studio seven years later with nothing replaced except the glass electrodes.

 Online shopping has transformed esthetician equipment purchasing.
 Classified ad sites, wholesale equipment marketplaces, manufacturer direct outlets, and used equipment dealers all offer substantial savings compared to traditional retail showrooms.
 Going-out-of-business sales from spas and salons that are closing or renovating can yield premium equipment at 50-70% below retail.
 The most important purchases to invest in are your treatment table and esthetician chair — these are the items clients interact with directly, and their comfort and professional appearance make a lasting impression.
 For a complete overview of what you need before opening your doors, see our equipment checklist.
 For financing options that spread the cost, see our financing guide.
-For comprehensive esthetician equipment reviews, visit our partner site EstheticianEquip.com.

 The Modern Esthetician Equipment Marketplace